 They provide the air inlet and outlet that are necessary for the range to operate properly with correct combustion.
-Air openings are located at the rear of the cooktop, at the top and bottom of the oven door, and at the bottom of the range, under the kick panel or storage drawer (depending on the model).
+Air openings are located at the rear of the cooktop, at the top and bottom of the oven door, and at the bottom of the range, under the kick panel, storage drawer or broiler drawer (depending on the model).

-Vent appearance and location vary.
+Vent appearance and location vary

-Lift-Up Cooktop (on models with standard twin burners)
+Lift-up Cooktop (on models with standard twin burners)